Skip to Content

 7. Pack into freezer bags.

-Always use freezer bags, as they do a good job at preventing freezer burn.
-Place the pepper slices into the bags and remove as much air as possible.
+Always use freezer bags, as they do a great job at preventing freezer burn.
+Place the pepper slices into the bags and remove as much air as possible before sealing.

 Tip: To remove the most air, use a straw to suck out air, then quickly seal the bags shut.Frozen bell peppers in freezer